 GCC Distance Education Capabilities Report to indicate whether GCC is capable to deliver DE courses.
 It is important to measure our current academic/teaching capabilities as well as our infrastructure support, library support, and student support (registration, advisement, counseling services).
 Also, it is pertinent to identify the needs and direction for GCC to offer high quality, seamless, and progressive DE courses.

 GCC Strategic 5 year plan to provide the blueprint to guide the implementation of distance education courses.
+(I don’t believe this was contributed by Ellucian).

 GCC Distance Education Standard Operating Procedures will outline the process that encompasses the delivery of DE, both academics and service sides.

-Since the initial visit from Ellucian DE consultants, numerous meetings have been held to continue dialogue amongst instructors, MIS, Academic Technology, staff and administrators regarding technology in our GCC campus.
+Since the initial visit from Ellucian DE consultants, numerous meetings have been held. .
 A Distance Education Task Force convened and tele-conferences were held with Ellucian consultants to flesh out details of the strategic plan.
-Also, an adhoc group of instructors have met with Academic Technology to discuss topics on “Exploring the Future Classroom Experience” and its impact on classroom environment, delivery and student expectations.
+Also, an adhoc group of instructors met with Academic Technology to discuss topics on “Exploring the Future Classroom Experience” and its impact on classroom environment, delivery and student expectations.

+(Comments/feedback by Dr. Mike)

 Status: Closed